-When selecting individuals for monitoring, if it is not possible to find individuals that are evenly spaced around the transect, it is acceptable to select groups or more closely spaced individuals.
-If the required number of individuals are not present on the entire transect, select as many as are available, make a note for metadata that only x number of the selected species were available for phenology monitoring.
-If during the Phase II phenology monitoring, (20 species) a selected species is not present on the transect for monitoring, move to the next species on the list; 50% contingency will be provided for on the site list.
+When selecting individuals for monitoring, if it is not possible to find individuals that are evenly spaced around the transect, it is acceptable to select groups of more closely spaced individuals.
+If during the Phase II phenology monitoring a selected species is not present on the transect for monitoring, move to the next species on the list; 50% contingency will be provided for on the site list.

 If an individual is lost or killed mid-season and a near-by suitable replacement is not available, a new individual may be selected from another location along the transect; if no suitable replacement is available, make a note for the individual metadata.
-Each new individual must receive a new tag with a new unique number, do not re-use tags from individuals that have been dropped from monitoring.
+Each new individual must receive a new tag with a new unique number; do not re-use tags from individuals that have been dropped from monitoring.

 At many sites, disturbance is a major factor shaping plant communities.
-If there is a disturbance at a site that affects most or all of the phenology transect (e.g. fire that kills aboveground vegetation, unseasonal freeze event that kills developing leaf buds) and resets the phenology to pre-spring (dormant) status, record disturbance for the metadata then drop frequency down to low level, once a week or once every other week depending on severity and monitor for regeneration within the field season.
+If there is a disturbance at a site that affects most or all of the phenology transect (e.g., fire that kills aboveground vegetation, unseasonal freeze event that kills developing leaf buds) and resets the phenology to pre-spring (dormant) status, record disturbance in the remarks field of the statusintensity datasheet for the date on which the disturbance was observed then drop frequency down to low level, once a week or once every other week depending on severity and monitor for regeneration within the field season.
 Resume sampling frequency based on start of season guidelines (Table 1).